-The Office of Student Affairs, located in SU 201 provides information for the varied needs of the students.
-The Office coordinates the housing board, sale board, aids in publicizing upcoming student activities held throughout the campus and issues student activity card upon receipt of payment (as of Spring 2018 semester, charge is $15 per semester.
-Information about alcohol and drug abuse prevention programs and referral services is also available.
+The Office of Student Affairs, located in SU-201 provides information for the varied needs of the students.
+The office coordinates the housing board, sale board, aids in publicizing upcoming student activities held throughout the campus, and issues student activity cards upon receipt of payment ($15 per semester) Information about alcohol and drug abuse prevention programs and referral services is also available.

 The Palomar College Bookstore is a comprehensive operation that provides textbooks, supplemental reading materials, and auxiliary supplies for students and staff.